Annotations

 Taxon

 The recognition of unambiguous names of biological entities is referred to as a taxon.
+Herein, UCE supports the import of multiple model-annotations, such as GNFinder or Gazetteer.

 More Details